Kilimanjaro Ecological Zones: Altitude & Climate Guide

 Why Is It Called Stella Point?
 The Story Behind the Name | Kili Quests

-On your final push to the summit of Mount Kilimanjaro, you’ll likely pass a sign reading “Stella Point – 5,739 m (18,829 ft)” before reaching Uhuru Peak.
-But what is Stella Point exactly — and why is it named Stella?
+On your final push to the summit of Mount Kilimanjaro, you’ll pass a familiar wooden sign that reads: “Stella Point – 5,739 m (18,829 ft).”
+For many trekkers, this is a powerful milestone — the final ridge before reaching Uhuru Peak.

 Stella Point signpost on Mount Kilimanjaro’s crater rim, frosted with snow and showing an elevation of 5,756 meters above sea level.